Guarding Against Risk – Indemnity Insurance Protection

 Missing Beneficiary Indemnity Insurance

-Ideal for cases where every entitled beneficiary appears to have been found, but there remains a small risk of untraced illegitimate births or errors in the historical record.
+Ideal for cases where every entitled beneficiary appears to have been found, but there remains a risk, however small, of untraced illegitimate births or errors in the historical record.
+As ever with genealogy, there are times when we can not be 100% sure that an unknown beneficiary won’t step forward to claim what they are legally entitled to receive.
+Comfort cover can help mitigate against this scenario.

-Once we have completed our investigation, competitively-priced missing beneficiary indemnity insurance can follow fast.
-A one-off premium, paid from the estate, allows you to proceed to distribution with confidence, knowing that both the personal representative and the beneficiaries are protected.
+Once we have completed our investigation, a competitively priced missing beneficiary indemnity insurance quote can follow fast.
+A one-off premium, paid from the estate, allows the distribution to proceed to with confidence, knowing that both the personal representative and the beneficiaries are protected.

 If an overlooked beneficiary does come forward after the estate has been distributed, their claim will be met by the insurance cover in place.